-Our torso, especially on the ventral side (the front) is a very vulnerable section of the body, it includes the neck, chest, abdomen, and the crotch.
+Our torso, especially on the ventral side (the front) is a very vulnerable section of the body, it includes the neck, chest, abdomen, and crotch.

 These parts contain valuable organs critical to our survival, so it’s only natural that we are born with an automatic safeguard system installed to protect them even at the expense of other, less critical parts, such as the hands.

-OK, so if I said that protecting our ventral side is a priority, shouldn’t we just walk with a body armor all the time?
+OK, so if I said that protecting our ventral side is a priority, shouldn’t we just walk with body armor all the time?
 Or at least be on guard?

 Why of course not, with all due respect to safety we still need to live a life, right?
 We want to move freely and enjoy ourselves without the constant fear of attack.